framely/community/docs/guide/reuse-component.md

 :::
 ::::

-## Set up a provider
+### Set up a provider
 To allow a module to interact with its service implementation, you need to set up a compatible provider in your organization and configure it so that it can connect to the actual backend.
 Additionally, you need to populate the backend with your business information.

 Instead of setting up a provider from scratch, in this guide, you will clone a PostgreSQL provider.
 The PostgreSQL provider is hosted by OpenCUI, which means that the corresponding backend implementation of services is also built and managed by OpenCUI.
 This backend is essentially a relational database with service APIs implemented in SQL and made available in RESTful.
 Additionally, this backend comes with an admin interface called "backoffice," which allows business operators to populate the database with their business data.

 PostgreSQL provider contains not only a stub that abstracts the complexities of communication to masquerade remote services as local function calls, but also the schema needed to create the database, as well as function definitions that can be turned into stored procedures.
 This allows OpenCUI to build and deploy a fully functional backend for a PostgreSQL provider upon request.
 The PostgreSQL provider is automatically configured and has no external dependencies, making it a very convenient way to provide full-stack behavior for small and medium-sized businesses.

-Once deployed, you need to populate the backend with business data.
-For this use case, you set the business hours for each day of the week, as well as the hours for special occasions.

-### Clone the provider
-1. **Clone** the [hoursProvider](https://build.opencui.io/org/me.quickstart/agent/hoursProvider/struct/service_schema) project and set its **Project label** to `hoursProvider` (it is ok to set to something else, but let's use this label in the quickstart).

-2. **Deploy PostgreSQL provider** by clicking **Deploy** button in the upper-right corner of the Versions area.
-For the PostgreSQL provider, this will trigger OpenCUI to create a managed PostgreSQL instance for your organization and deploy the backend based on that.
+While the backend for other provider is managed as completely separate concern.
+For the PostgreSQL provider to work, you need to deploy it first.
+This will trigger OpenCUI to create a managed PostgreSQL instance for your organization and deploy the backend based on that.
 This includes but is not limited to the following tasks:
    - Creating the tables for hosting data for the first time, or altering table structure based on changed annotations.
    - Deleting all composite types and creating them again for use as function parameters or returns.
    - Making these tables available for both the back office and chatbot through RESTful APIs.

+Once deployed, you need to populate the backend with business data.
+For this use case, you set the business hours for each day of the week, as well as the hours for special occasions.

+#### Clone provider: Hours
+- **Clone** the [hoursProvider](https://build.opencui.io/org/me.quickstart/agent/hoursProvider/struct/service_schema) project and set its **Project label** to `hoursProvider` (it is ok to set to something else, but let's use this label in the quickstart).

+#### Deploy PostgreSQL provider
+- **Deploy PostgreSQL provider** by clicking **Deploy** button in the upper-right corner of the Versions area.
    ::: thumbnail
    ![deploy](/images/guide/use-service/deploy.png)
    :::

-### Populate database
+#### Populate database
 Before the backend can serve relevant information, you need to populate the database with your business hours.
 You can do this using the [backoffice](../reference/providers/postgrest.md#access-backoffice).
 For every organization that uses at least one PostgreSQL provider, OpenCUI also creates a web application for that organization to manage the data in the backend.
 You can access the back office as follows:
 1. Inside the provider `hoursProvider`, select the **Settings** tab, click **Configuration** on the left sidebar.
 2. Copy and paste the **URL** to your browser, use **Admin email** and **Admin password** to log into backoffice.